Shironamhin

 Shironamhin were founded by students Ziaur Rahman (guitar), Jewel (guitar) and Bulbul Hasan (vocals).
 Vocalist Tanzir Tuhin joined in 2002 as a fourth member of the band.
 Zia became the primary lyricist and thematic leader, devising the concepts behind the albums Jahaji (2004), Icche Ghuri (2006), Bondho Janala (2009) and Shironamhin Rabindranath (2010).
 The last Shironamhin studio album, Shironamhin Shironamhin (2013), was based on unreleased material from the long term musical journey of the group.
 Their song "Hashimukh" from their debut album became well recognised after its release.
 The band also composed several film scores.

 Following personal tensions, Tuhin left Shironamhin in 2017.
 Sheikh Ishtiaque later joined the band as a new vocalist.
 Later they produced six non-album singles "Jadukor" (2017), "Boheimian" (2018), "Barud Shomudro" (2018), "Ei Obelay" (2019), "Cafeteria Periye" (2020) and "Kashfuler Shohor Dekha" (2021).

 They have presented orchestration with rock gesture in Bengali music.
 They have infused classical instruments such as sarod, cello, flute, esraj, violin and many more.
-In 2010, a documentary on Shironamhin was published.
-On 2008, the band became a member of the Bangladesh Musical Bands Association (BAMBA).
+On April 18, 2022, they released their sixth album "Perfume".